aryan159/AmazonPriceTracker/README.md

 # AmazonPriceTracker
-A web-app to alert users of future price drops
+A web-app to alert users of future price drops.
+Check it out at www.prizotracker.com

 This project is built using Django (the web framework), SQLite (the database) and Scrapy (the web crawler)